ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-come, for at last I have something I can
-give to all of them.&quot;
 &quot; My mother asked me never to nse
 tobacco ; I have never touched it from
 that time to the present day.
 She asked